tsedio/tsed-vitepress-theme/docs/docs/middlewares.md

 # Middlewares

-@@Middleware@@ is similar to the Express middleware with the difference that it's a class and you can use the IoC container to inject other services on its constructor.
+@@Middleware@@ is similar to the Express middleware with the difference that it's a class and you can use the IoC to inject other services on its constructor.

-All middleware classes decorated by @@Middleware@@ have one method named `use()`.
+All middlewares decorated by @@Middleware@@ have one method named `use()`.
-This method can use all parameter decorators as you could see with the [Controllers](/docs/controllers) and return a promise.
+This method can use all parameters decorators as you could see with the [Controllers](/docs/controllers.md) and return a promise.

 ![Middleware](./assets/middleware.png)